yellow-min/yellow-min.github.io/_pages/about.md

 ## Projects
 - **<i>B. thetaiotaomicron</i> as a therapeutic microbe for long-term colonization in the human gut**
-    -	Optimizing anaerobic culture conditions and media for B. thetaiotaomicron
+    -	Optimizing anaerobic culture conditions and media for <i>B. thetaiotaomicron</i>
     -	Establishing CRISPRi screening pipelines
     -	Developing in-house Python scripts for high-throughput functional genomics analysis
     -	Providing insights into key metabolic and regulatory pathways essential for microbial fitness

 - **Engineering <i>B. thetaiotaomicron</i> for non-native butyrate production**
-    -	Engineering metabolic pathways in B. thetaiotaomicron to enable heterologous butyrate production and quantifying extracellular metabolites using HPLC
+    -	Engineering metabolic pathways in <i>B. thetaiotaomicron</i> to enable heterologous butyrate production and quantifying extracellular metabolites using HPLC
     -	Applying genome-scale metabolic model analysis to guide rational strain design and validate optimized butyrate-producing strains

 - **A minimal genome-based cell factory platform for the development of mRNA vaccines and therapeutics**